HaydenD100/8Bit-Computer-Emulator/README.md

 # 8-Bit Computer
-Custom 8-Bit computer emulator losely based of the 6502 written in C++.
+Custom 8-Bit computer emulator enspired by the 6502 written in C++.

 # Machine Description